Tax Questions & Tips

 Is student loan interest tax deductible?

-Yes, federal student loan interest is tax-deductible.
-You can deduct up to $2,500 each tax year as long as you meet the requirements for a tax deduction.
-These include:
+You may already know how personal loans affect taxes, but your student loans can also influence how much you pay in taxes every year.
+You can deduct up to $2,500 each tax year as long as you meet the requirements for a student loan interest tax deduction.
+Requirements include:

 • Your tax filing status is anything except “married filing separately.”